A Small-Group Exploration of the Planet's Most Unique Biodiversity Hotspot

 Our adventure begins on arrival in Johannesburg, a 19th-century gold mining settlement that's now a cosmopolitan city of 3.6 million.
 Food and music are central to life in "Joburg," and its clubs and pubs are an integral part of the social fabric.
 Gather with our small group this evening for a welcome dinner with our Expedition Leader.

 Fly this morning to Antananarivo, where our Madagascar tour begins.
-We continue by road through rice paddies and rain forest to reach the Perinet Reserve, one of the two main sectors of Andasibe-Mantadia National Park.
+We continue by road past rice paddies and rural villages into the rain forest to reach the Perinet Reserve, one of the two main sectors of Andasibe-Mantadia National Park.
 Here, we'll have our first opportunity to look for lemurs, found only in Madagascar.
 The country is home to approximately 100 species and subspecies of lemur, and the world’s largest, the indri, is found in this park.
-As exciting to hear as it is to see, this pied creature’s call sounds like a loud, eerie wailing in the trees.
+As exciting to hear as it is to see, this pied creature’s call is a loud, eerie wailing ringing out from the trees.
 During the day we may also spy gray bamboo, Eastern woolly

-and black-and-white ruffed lemurs, as well as dancing diademed sifakas.
-On night walks, look for palm-sized brown mouse lemurs that awaken to skitter among the strangler figs and giant ferns.
+and black-and-white ruffed lemurs, as well as diademed sifakas.
+On night walks, look for tree frogs, chameleons and palm-sized brown mouse lemurs that awaken to skitter among the strangler figs and giant ferns.

 Madagascar’s premier national park is a critical component of the country’s efforts to conserve its biodiversity in the face of extensive deforestation.
-Besides lemurs, this threatened biome contains a thousand different orchid species that bloom during the rainy season, numerous medicinal plants, the turquoise Parson’s chameleon (one of the largest in the world), and a spiky insectivore called a tenrec, which looks like a striped hedgehog.
+Besides lemurs, this threatened biome contains a thousand different orchid species that bloom during the rainy season, numerous medicinal plants, the iridescent green and turquoise Parson’s chameleon (one of the largest in the world—as long as your forearm), and a spiky insectivore called a tenrec, which looks like a striped hedgehog.
 The protected tract of rare

 montane rain forest is also one of the world’s top birding locales.
-We'll also visit Lemur Island, a small sanctuary where orphaned lemurs are thriving.
-Four species, including the bamboo lemur, black-and-white ruffed lemur, brown lemur and diademed sifaka, have become habituated to visitors, allowing for close encounters and excellent photo opportunities.
+We'll also visit Lemur Island, a small sanctuary where lemurs rescued from captivity are thriving.
+Three species, including the common brown lemur, bamboo lemur

 Days 5 & 6: Ranomafana National Park